SBNSoftware/icaruscode/doc/scripts/GenerateDocumentation.md

 and `utilities.sh` must also be in the same directory as the main script.
 In addition, `experiment_settings.sh` overriding the general settings is also parsed.

+> **NOTE** This script uses the deployment system, currently UPS, to discover
+> the version of all the repositories to pull in.
+UPS must be available in
+> the system where the script is run, possibly using a container.

 There are two possibilities:

 * clone the GIT repository altogether, and find the scripts in